 - Profitability is decreased

 - The product starts to vanish from the market

 Managing the Product Life Cycle

 To extend the life cycle of your product, following a fine strategy and planning is necessary.
 The strategy begins with the product introduction to the market.
-First of all, the marketing strategy is decided and implemented.
+Firstly, the marketing strategy is decided and implemented.
 The more you work on marketing strategy, the more your product will grow.
-To keep your products in the market for a long time, you must upgrade your product with the time to fulfill the evolving user needs.
+To keep your products in the market for a long time, you must upgrade your product with time to fulfill the evolving user needs.
 Your products should go through different phases of the Product Life Cycle again and again for further improvements and adding features.
 The entire product team should work on improving the product throughout its life cycle.